olawaleoyg/cohort_devops/MERN_karo/README.md

 ```
 This utility will walk you through creating a package.json file.
 It only covers the most common items, and tries to guess sensible defaults.
-npm help.
-and
-init for definitive documentation on these fields
-exactly what they do.
+see `npm help init` for definitive documentation on these fields and exactly what they do.

-Use
-npm
-it
-install -pkg>
-afterwards to install
-save
-as
-a dependency in the package. json file.
+Use `npm install <pkg>` afterwards to installa package and save it as a dependency in the package. json file.

-package and
-Press
-*Cat any
-time to quit.
+Press ^C at any time to quit.
 package name: (todo)
+version: (1.0.0)
-version: (1.0.0) description: A To-Do Application
+description: A To-Do Application
-entry point: (index.js) test command:
+entry point: (index.js)
+test command:
+git repository:
-gut repository: keywords: todo application author: Taiwo Lawal
+keywords: todo app
+author: Karo
 license: (ISC)
 About to write to /home/ubuntu/Todo/package.json:

+{
   "name": "todo",
-"version":
-"1.0.0",
+  "version": "1.0.0",
-"description": "A To-Do Application",
-"main":
+  "description": "Create a Todo-app",
-"index. js",
+  "main": "index. js",
   "scripts": {
-"test"; "echo \"Error: no test specified\" && exit 1"
+    "test": "echo \"Error: no test specified\" && exit 1"
+  }
   "keywords": [
   "todo",
-"application"
+  "app"
   ],
-"author": "Taiwo Lawal",
+  "author": "Karo",
   "license": "ISC"
 }
-Is this OK? (yes)
+Is this OK? (yes) yes
 ```

-ExpressJs Installation
+*ExpressJs Installation*

 - Install with command `npm install express` and create a file with command `index.js`.
 - Install dotenv using command `npm install dotenv`.